1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 - Daily stretching and handstands
 - Occasionally run or bike, but I should do more
 - Jump training (currently trying to increase my vertical from 27" to 35"+)

-## Skincare

-- Apply full-spectrum SPF in the AM
-- Beyond my morning Collagen, I also have Collagen chews I occasionally eat to try to get more in

 ## Diet and Supplements